stanford-futuredata/ezmode/README.md

 2. Create a CSV storing annotations
 3. Create a CSV storing labels

-We have provided the annotation and label CSVs for the ImageNet-VID and YouTube-BB datasets in `examples/data`.
+We have provided the annotation and label CSVs for the ImageNet-VID and YouTube-BB datasets at this [link](https://drive.google.com/file/d/1tWDviec-nzbJCxdYdQ4QFrhn3TrfUJOX/view?usp=sharing).
+Please download and unzip this file to access the annotation and label CSVs for ImageNet-VID and Youtube-BB.
 To run EZMode on other labeled datasets, please replicate this format.

 ### Dataset Organization